BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14SelectionSort.md

 Directions:

 1. Copy the templates below.
-The SelectionSort class is a utility class (aka a static class) that contains 2 methods:
+The Sort class is a utility class (aka a static class) that contains 2 methods:
    - selectionSort(int[] array)
    - selectionSort(String[] array)